-How do you plan to evaluation whether your project was successful in producing the desired results?
+How do you plan to evaluate whether your project was successful in producing the desired results?

 How will changes made as a result of grant activities impact student learning?
 How will you know?

-Teaching Innovation projects funded by the Pew FTLC are expected to improve student engagement, student learning outcomes, and student success.
-An important aspect of implementing such a project is developing a clear relationship between the proposed activities and quality of student learning.
+Grants funded by the Pew FTLC are expected to improve student engagement, student learning outcomes, and student success.
+An important aspect of grant writing is developing a clear relationship between the proposed activities and quality of student learning.
 As with any assessment efforts, multiple methods of evaluation are encouraged.

 Course-based evaluation methods might include:

-Guiding questions to help you develop your assessment plan can be found in these two documents:
+Guiding questions to help you develop your assessment plan may be found in these two documents:

-Levels of assessment: From student to the institution, American Association of Colleges & Universities
+Levels of assessment: From the student to the institution, American Association of Colleges & Universities

 Course-based review and assessment: Methods for understanding student learning, University of Massachusetts, Amherst